jhobz/KH2-Lua-Library/docs/how_to_guides/using_constants.md

 ## Using lookup tables

-Constants are usually not referenced by their class objects directly in scripts.
-Instead, lookup tables are provided for the most common use-case: converting between IDs and names.
-Lookup tables are properties on the top-level `kh2lib` table and have the same name as the type of the constant.
+Lookup tables are properties on the `kh2lib` table and have the same name as the type of constant.
+They are used to fetch a given constant by some criteria, usually its ID or name.
+Some constants require additional context, such as events requiring the world and room in which they take place.

 For example, if your script needs to detect that the player is in the Postern in Hollow Bastion, you would traditionally have to know the game IDs for both Hollow Bastion and Postern.